NASA-DEVELOP/VOCAL/docs/source/tutorial.rst

 * |hide| Hide: Similar to Focus, but pressing this button will **completely** hide all shapes, they still exist; however they simply won't be drawn to the screen.
 * |save| Save: Save all existing objects in the **current** plot to a ``JSON`` formatted file.
-  These objects can be loaded back into the screen with the next button and can be shared between researchers that wish to personally hand over shapes to another user for loading.
+  These objects can be loaded back into the screen with |load| and can be shared between researchers that wish to personally hand over shapes to another user for loading.
 If you wish to save all shapes from **every** plot into one fill, these is a ``save all`` option in the file menu for this.